 Biology is increasingly becoming a quantitative science and has a range of fundamentally unresolved problems at hand, e.g. how biomolecules adopt their specific shape, how they interact in cells and how cells divide and communicate.
-The methods of theoretical physics, among other statistical methods, modelling and simulation, can provide a powerful toolbox for approaching many of these problems.
+The methods of theoretical physics, among others statistical methods, modeling and simulation, can provide a powerful toolbox for approaching many of these problems.

 Why Lund University?

 Lund University was founded in 1666 and is one of northern Europe’s oldest, broadest and finest universities.
 The University ranks among the world's top 100 universities in the QS World University Rankings 2020 and is the #1 choice for international students coming to Sweden – one of the world's most innovative, sustainable and democratic countries.